Data Loaders

 Data loaders provide a convenient way to process data from various data files in your streams.
 You can access the values of each data set as if it were an object, containing the header names as attributes.

-Currently, PyStreamAPI only supports reading data from CSV, JSON and XML files.
+Currently, PyStreamAPI supports reading data from CSV, JSON, XML and YAML files.

 To use the loaders, you can import them with this line: